 If you love someone who is an alcoholic, the concept of alcoholism being a disease may also be news to you.
 Loving someone who has alcohol problems is tough, and you may frequently lose your temper at their actions.
 Please try to remember that they are very ill and need specialist help and support in order to stop drinking and acting in the way that they do.

-Whilst alcoholism is no ones fault, the responsibility of accessing and accepting help falls firmly at the feet of the sufferer.
+Whilst alcoholism is no one's fault, the responsibility of accessing and accepting help falls firmly at the feet of the sufferer.

-How to Get Help for Alcoholism After You Spot The Signs of Alcoholism
+How to Get Help For Alcoholism

 With a mild drinking problem, you may be able to stop drinking by seeing a counsellor and working on your problems together.